jbouduin/hal-rest-client/README.md

   @HalProperty()
   public name;

-  // for array, you must specify class item as parameter
+  // for array, you must(!) specify the resource type
-  @HalProperty(Resource)
+  @HalProperty({ resourceType: Resource})
   public subResources: Array<Resource>;

-  // if name on hal-service is not equals at attribute name
+  // if name on hal-service is not the same as the  attribute name
-  // you can add hal-service property name as parameter
+  // you can add the hal-service property name as parameter
-  @HalProperty("main-owner")
+  @HalProperty({ name: "main-owner"})
   public owner: Person;

 }